tlouwers/various/ExampleProject/README.md

 # ExampleProject
 A C++ example project useful as base structure.
 It is based upon GCC (Mingw64), CMake and Google Test.
 It is intended to be used in Visual Studio Code.
 Note: for code coverage, install python, then GCov (pip install gcov).
+For documentation install doxygen and graphviz.

 It features:
  - A DummyClass as regular class/code.